 - Human computer interaction

 - Relational database development

 How will I be assessed?

-This course is assessed through practical activities and written coursework depending on the subject matter.
-Assessment methods used include assignments, observations, presentations, displays and written reports.
+This course is assessed through 2 or 4 externally set exams, practical activities and written coursework.
+Assessment methods used include exams, assignments, observations, presentations, displays and written reports.

 Four GCSEs grade A*-C/ 4- 9 to include Maths and English

 Or level two diploma (merit)

 Or NVQ level two